TABLE OF CONTENTS

 c.
 Review of the Evidence.
 In accordance with the instructions contained in the EEOICPA PM, the CE undertakes full development of the alternative filing.
 The CE gathers any evidence necessary to arrive at a determination on the claim, including sending the case file to a CMC or National Office health specialist for resolution of a question of exposure, diagnosis, or causation.

 d.
 Determination Letter.
 Upon completion of development on the alternative filing, the CE sends a determination letter to the requester (Exhibit 3).

 (1) The CE prepares the written determination using clear language that the reader can easily understand.
 In the narrative of the decision, the CE provides sufficient discussion of the case evidence to describe the justification of the decisional outcome.
 The letter does not take the format of a Recommended Decision, and no appeal rights or waiver is required.

 (2) The determination letter must reach a conclusion about whether the employee contracted an illness as a result of exposure while employed at a covered facility.

 (3) The letter must state that the requester is not afforded any appeal or review rights as a result of the conclusion reached.

 (4) The CE reiterates that the determination cannot be used as evidence in a claim for benefits under EEOICPA.

-(6) The determination is reviewed by a Senior CE or supervisor, and is prepared for the District Director’s signature.
+(6) A Senior CE or supervisor reviews the determination and prepares it for the District Director’s (DD) signature.

 e.
 Receipt of Form EE-2.
-If the survivor files a Form EE-2, the CE can render a recommended decision on eligibility, which is then reviewed by the FAB for issuance of a final decision.
+If the survivor files a Form EE-2, the CE renders a Recommended Decision on eligibility, which is then reviewed by the FAB for issuance of a Final Decision.